Being able to break through the noise isn’t so far-fetched if you know where to focus.

 - Multiple call to actions.
 Time is limited and attention spans are short.
 Pick a key thing you want your customers to see or do and stick to it.
 It will keep them focused and your message on target.

 - Insufficient exposure.
 We have a tendency of thinking that a great piece of content guarantees our target is going to read it and act on it right away; that once we hit send or post, our work is finished.
 This, of course, is not true.
 You need to reach out repeatedly.
 Remember, there’s a lot of activity distracting your customer.
-If your customer missed it the first or second time, or meant to look at it and forgot, another delivery will increase the chances of jogging your customer’s memory and getting your message seen.
+If your customer missed it the first or second time, or meant to look at it and forgot, another delivery will increase the chances of jogging your customer’s memory and getting your marketing messaging seen.

 If you would like to learn more about how Audienz can support you in your marketing efforts, please reach out to firstname.lastname@example.org.